IBM/event-automation/_ep_1.0/05-nodes/04-enrichment-node.md

    ```

    Alternatively, you can use the assistant to create an expression.
 Select **Assistant** at the right end of the text-box to open the assistant.
 The assistant offers two separate drop-down lists of properties, for the source table attributes and the database table attributes with constraints, enabling you to construct the expression.
-8. After you defined an expression, click **Next** to open the **Enrich Properties** page.
+8. After you defined an expression, click **Next** to open the **Enrich Properties** pane.
 Include or reject the database table fields for further processing.
-9. Click **Next** to open the **Output properties** section, which contains both the input fields from the preceding node, and the previously chosen database table fields.
+9. Click **Next** to open the **Output properties** pane, which contains both the input fields from the preceding node, and the previously chosen database table fields.
 Remove the fields that you do not want to be visible in the output.

    **Note:** To rename properties, hover over a property, and click the **Edit** icon ![Edit icon]({{ 'images' | relative_url }}/rename.svg "The edit icon."){:height="30px" width="15px"}.
 10. Scroll down and click **Configure** to complete the configuration.